 How to get to Mosteiros

-Mosteiros is a 45-minute drive from Ponta Delgada, located on the far western side of Sao Miguel on the edge of the Atlantic Ocean.
+Mosteiros is a 45-minute drive from Ponta Delgada; it is located on the far west side of Sao Miguel on the edge of the Atlantic Ocean.

 5. Ilhéu de Vila Franca, São Miguel Island

-The islet offers some more beautiful beaches as well as a large water park.
-Through the combined powers of the sea and the wind, surrounding rocks and cliffs eroded into strange shapes, among which a rock formation that looks like an ancient column.
+The islet offers some beautiful beaches as well as a large water park.
+Through the combined powers of the sea and the wind the surrounding rocks and cliffs eroded into strange shapes.
 In order to preserve the valuable environment of this islet, it has become a nature reserve.

-From June to September, the Ilhéu can be reached by a regular boat service, which leaves at Tagarete, Vila Franca do Campo’s harbour.
+From June to September the Ilhéu can be reached by a regular boat service that leaves at Tagarete, Vila Franca do Campo’s harbour.

 6. Visit Parque Terra Nostra

 Terra Nostra Park is located in the small town of Furnas on Sao Miguel island.
-We absolutely loved our stop at Terra Nostra.
+I absolutely loved our stop at Terra Nostra.
 It was a truly unique experience that I can’t compare to anywhere else.
+Botanical gardens, wildlife, and natural hot springs are some of the main attractions.
 The park costs €8 per person to get in (about $9 USD).
 Given that you can spend the better part of a day in the park, we found it to be good value.

 Read more on Visiting Terra Nostra Park in the Azores, Portugal